fullmetaltac/interview_questions/js/js.md

 ---

-### What is the difference between null and undefined
+### What is the difference between null and undefined?
 Below are the main differences between null and undefined,

 | Null                                                                                            | Undefined                                                                                               |